Vibrator Maker To Pay Millions Over Claims It Secretly Tracked Use

 An estimated 300,000 people bought Bluetooth-enabled WeVibes, according to court documents, and about 100,000 of them used the app.

 Under the terms of the settlement, anyone who bought an app-enabled vibrator can receive up to $199 dollars; anyone who actually connected it to the app can collect up to $10,000.
+The actual amount paid out will depend on how many people file claims; the company estimates people who bought the app will get around $40, and people who used the app around $500.

 The high-end vibrators cost between $119 and $199, if purchased through the We-Vibe website.